-- Mercury Theatre On The Air: The most famous episode was the October 30, 1938 broadcast, The War of the Worlds, which depicted a series of news bulletins covering an alien invasion by Martians interrupting the program of a generic big band performance.
+- Mercury Theatre On The Air: The Ur-Example and Trope Maker for Phony Newscast is the October 30, 1938 broadcast, The War of the Worlds, an adaptation of the novel, which depicted a series of news bulletins covering an alien invasion by Martians interrupting the program of a generic big band performance.
 Adding to the realism was that there was no commercial break until after the first act which consisted of the newscast; the second half was a standard play.
-Only those tuning in right at the start, or who listen through the commercial break, heard disclaimers that it was only a play.
-The program was said to have created widespread panic from thousands of listeners who believed an actual invasion was occurring – mostly, unsophisticated, uneducated viewers who were unable to reason that the sequence of events, as dramatized, was happening a little too fast (20 minutes from "explosions on Mars" to the "end of the world") or read the radio listings in their local newspaper promoting "War of the Worlds" as that night's dramatization.
+Only those tuning in right at the start, or who listened through the commercial break, heard disclaimers that it was only a play.
+The program was said to have created widespread panic from thousands of listeners who believed an actual invasion was occurring – mostly listeners who were unable to reason that the sequence of events, as dramatized, was happening a little too fast (20 minutes from "explosions on Mars" to the "end of the world") or read the radio listings in their local newspaper promoting "War of the Worlds" as that night's dramatization.
 Or who simply didn't keep listening to the rest of the play, and Welles' final remarks at the end reminding listeners it was just a story (reportedly made under duress as the network was well aware of what was happening during the broadcast).
 In any case, "War of the Worlds" cemented Orson Wells' fame as a radio/movie/TV broadcaster, writer and producer.

 - Elf features NY 1 broadcasts after Santa's sleigh crash lands in Central Park.